Records show coordinated Arizona ballot collection scheme

 PHOENIX (AP) — An Arizona woman indicted in 2020 on accusations of illegally collecting ballots apparently ran a sophisticated operation using her status as a well-known Democratic operative in the border city of San Luis to persuade voters to let her gather and in some cases fill out their ballots, according to records obtained by The Associated Press.

 Guillermina Fuentes, 66, and a second woman were indicted in December 2020 on one count of ballot abuse, a practice commonly known as “ballot harvesting” that was made illegal under a 2016 state law.
-Additional charges of conspiracy, forgery and an additional ballot abuse charge were added last October.
+Charges of conspiracy, forgery and an additional ballot abuse charge were added last October.